 * High inflation makes further QE from BoE less likely

-Traders said sterling was also lifted in thin trade by year-end demand for the currency from companies looking to hedge and from central banks.
+Traders said sterling was also lifted in thin trade by end-of-year demand to buy the currency from companies looking to hedge and from central banks.

 UK annual consumer price inflation unexpectedly remained at 2.7 percent in November after a surprise jump the month before, which is likely to reinforce the central bank's concerns about price pressures proving persistent.
 The market consensus had been for inflation to dip to 2.6 percent.

-Analysts said sterling was also benefiting by default from expectations of aggressive easing measures in Japan, which would hurt the yen, and from last week's decision by the U.S. Federal Reserve to loosen policy further, which was weighing on the dollar.
+He added that sterling was also benefiting by default because of expectations of aggressive easing measures in Japan hurting the yen and last week's decision by the U.S. Federal Reserve to loosen policy further weighing on the dollar.

-A Reuters poll conducted last week showed economists expect UK interest rates to stay on hold at 0.5 percent until at least mid-2014.
+A Reuters poll conducted last week showed economists expect UK interest rates to stay on hold at a record low 0.5 percent until at least mid-2014.

 Trending On Reuters